RELIGION IN INDONESIA

 Religion in Indonesia is a complex and volatile issue, not easily analyzed in terms of social class, region, or ethnic group.
 Long discouraged by the New Order government (1966–98) from political participation, Islam, Christianity, Hinduism, Buddhism, and other religions were increasingly influential frameworks for defining social participation after 1998.
 The state guaranteed tolerance of certain religions (agama) regarded as monotheistic by the government, but popular violence between Christians and Muslims in Java, Sulawesi, Kalimantan, Ambon, and Halmahera made those guarantees difficult to honor.
 In some cases, the police and army were on different sides of clashes defined in religious terms.

-According to everyculture.com: During the New Order, those not having a religion were suspected of being Communist, so there was a rush to conversion in many areas, including Java, which gained many new Christians.
-Followers of traditional ethnic beliefs were under pressure as well.
-In places such as interior Kalimantan and Sulawesi, some people and groups converted to one of the world religions, but others sought government recognition for a reorganized traditional religion through both regional and national politicking.
-Among the Ngaju Dayak, for instance, the traditional belief system, Kaharingan, gained official acceptance in the Hindu-Buddhist category, though it is neither.
-People who follow traditional beliefs and practices are often looked down upon as primitive, irrational, and backward by urban civil and military leaders who are Muslim or Christian— but these groups formed new sorts of organizations, modeled on urban secular ones, to bolster support.
-Such moves represent both religious and ethnic resistance to pressure from the outside, from neighboring Muslim or Christian groups, and from exploitative government and military officers or outside developers of timber and mining industries.
-On Java, mystical groups, such as Subud, also lobbied for official recognition and protections.
-Their position was stronger than that of remote peoples because they had followers in high places, including the president.
-[Source: everyculture.com ]
+During the New Order, people without a religion were suspected of being communists, so many areas experienced a rush to conversion, including Java, which gained many new Christians.
+Followers of traditional ethnic beliefs were under pressure, too.
+In places such as the interior of Kalimantan and Sulawesi, some people and groups converted to one of the world religions, while others sought government recognition for a reorganised traditional religion through regional and national political manoeuvring.
+Among the Ngaju Dayak, for example, the traditional belief system Kaharingan gained official acceptance in the Hindu-Buddhist category, even though it is neither.
+Those who follow traditional beliefs and practices are often viewed with disdain as primitive, irrational and backward by urban civil and military leaders who are Muslim or Christian.
+However, these groups formed new organisations modelled on urban secular ones to bolster support.
+These represent both religious and ethnic resistance to pressure from outside sources, including neighbouring Muslim or Christian groups, exploitative government and military officers, and outside developers of the timber and mining industries.
+In Java, mystical groups such as Subud also lobbied for official recognition and protection.
+Their position was stronger than that of remote peoples because they had influential followers, including the president.
+[Source: “Encyclopedia of World Cultures Volume 5: East/Southeast Asia:” edited by Paul Hockings, 1993]

 Religious Laws in Indonesia